sirajc/angular2-labs/README.md

 A project for experimenting the concepts of Angular 2.

+### Features
+- bootstrapping AppModule using `bootstrapModule`
+- All Components are part of respective NgModule
+- Route definition in NgModule
+- Lazy Load Module for a Route
+- Webpack

 ### Usage
 - Clone or fork this repository
 - Make sure you have [node.js](https://nodejs.org/) installed version 5+